 You don’t need a Hollywood budget to make video marketing work for you.
 A simple 60-second tip about pest-proofing your home, recorded on a decent smartphone, can work wonders on Instagram, Facebook, and even YouTube.

 Get creative!
-Film short product demos of your pest control equipment or even lighthearted reaction videos to viral pest TikToks.
+Film short product demos of your pest control equipment, or even lighthearted reaction videos to viral pest TikTok videos.
 Video content increases engagement and builds trust: people will feel like they know your business before they even call.

 10. Participate in “Creep-free” Community Events

 Whether it’s the local farmer’s market, school fair, or neighborhood block party, showing up with a booth or display can work wonders for brand awareness.
-Use this chance to offer a quick pest consultation or hand out pest-prevention kits (items like traps or a DIY guide branded with your logo).
+Use this opportunity to offer a quick pest consultation or distribute pest-prevention kits (e.g., traps or a DIY guide branded with your logo).

-Make sure your booth is visually engaging (bring that mascot we talked about earlier) and make it exhaustive with your branding.
+Make sure your booth is visually engaging (bring that mascot we discussed earlier) and fully branded.
 It’s not just about being there; it’s about being memorable.

 11. Use Postcards to Scatter Your Brand

-Direct mail might sound old-fashioned, but it’s as relevant as an ant at a picnic table—it works!
-Send out well-designed, clever postcards that promote your services in high-pest seasons.
+Direct mail might sound old-fashioned, but it’s as relevant as an ant at a picnic table it works!
+Send well-designed, clever postcards that promote your services during peak pest seasons.
 Aim for bold headlines like “Ants Invited Themselves to Dinner?
 We’ll Show Them the Door.”

 Include an irresistible discount code and a call-to-action like “Call today, pests gone tomorrow!”
-Keep it clean, fun, and engaging, and don’t underestimate how effective a tangible reminder can be.
+Keep it clean, fun, and engaging, and don’t underestimate the effectiveness of a tangible reminder.

 12. Partner with Local Home Services To Be Stronger Together